Skip to main content

 Bekaa Valley

-In the Bekaa Valley, located between the chains of Lebanon and Anti-Lebanon, and at an altitude ranging between 600 and 1,200 meters (2,000 and 3,900 feet), in winter the climate is colder than on the coast, also because of the altitude, while the summer is hot, despite the altitude.
+Further east, in the Bekaa Valley, located between the chains of Lebanon and Anti-Lebanon, and at an altitude ranging between 600 and 1,200 meters (2,000 and 3,900 feet), the climate can be considered continental Mediterranean.
+Winter is colder than on the coast, also because of the altitude, while summer is hot, despite the altitude.

 Precipitation is concentrated in the winter months here as well, and it's a bit less abundant than on the coast or on the western slope, but it is nonetheless significant, around 100/150 mm (4/6 in) per month from December to February.